1.1 Purpose and scope

 You are in control of the personal data BCWA hold and process.
 See the section on your rights below.

-Under current EU data protection laws (General Data Protection Regulation 2016/17) you, as an individual, have certain rights with regard to the personal information organisations hold on you and how to access it.
+Under current UK data protection law you, as an individual, have certain rights with regard to the personal information organisations hold on you and how to access it.

 You can also make a complaint to the data protection supervisory authority, the Information Commissioner’s Office at www.ico.org.uk.